Why Trust OMD?

 The Role of Accreditation in Online Master’s Programs

-The Diverse Types of Online Master’s Programs
+Types of Online Master’s Programs in Michigan

+Because not all online master’s programs are one-size-fits-all, universities in Michigan offer various formats to suit different student needs.
 Understanding these formats will help you choose a program that fits your lifestyle and goals.
 Below, we break down each type and give real examples:

-Michigan’s Full-Time Online Programs
+Full-Time Programs

 Full-time online master’s programs are structured similarly to traditional on-campus programs in pace.
 This format is ideal if you want to finish quickly and can dedicate significant time to your studies.
 If so, plan to dedicate around 40 hours per week.
 Full-time students can often graduate in about 12 to 18 months, depending on the program.